siznax/wptools/README.rst

 You can learn more about the API paths we use here: `FETCH.txt`_, and the many other wrappers for the MediaWiki API that do more or less here: `MediaWiki API:Client code`_.
-A newer (and ostensibly more robust) path to content is provided by RESTBase_ which we hope to make use of.
+A newer (and perhaps more performant) path to content is provided by RESTBase_ which we hope to make use of.

 Contributions are happily welcome!